mokronos/vault/notes.md

 ## JARVIS

+Create personal assistant that is trained too do whatever I'm currently doing so that it might self reinforce at some point.

 ## Movie store

 Store each frame of a movie on a random image hosting site, then create a video player that plays the movie by streaming the images.